survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ...
 ```

 The size of our style has decreased noticeably.
-Instead of 16k we have roughly 2k now.
+Instead of 16k, we have roughly 2k now.
 The difference would be even bigger for heavier CSS frameworks.

 PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.
 Given PurifyCSS might not pick all of the classes you are using, you should use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.

-W> Using PurifyCSS will lose CSS source maps even if you have enabled them through loader specific configuration!
-This has to do with the way it works internally.
+W> Using PurifyCSS will lose CSS source maps even if you have enabled them through loader specific configuration due to the way it works.

 ### Critical Path Rendering

 The idea of [critical path rendering](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) takes a look at CSS performance from a different angle.
-Instead of optimizing for size, it optimized for render order and puts emphasis on **above-the-fold** CSS.
+Instead of optimizing for size, it optimizes for render order and puts emphasis on **above-the-fold** CSS.

 [isomorphic-style-loader](https://www.npmjs.com/package/isomorphic-style-loader) achieves this using webpack and React. [critical-path-css-tools](https://github.com/addyosmani/critical-path-css-tools) listing by Addy Osmani lists other related tools.

 ## Conclusion

 Using PurifyCSS can lead to a significant decrease in file size.
-It is particularly useful with static sites that rely on a heavy CSS framework.
+It is particularly useful for static sites that rely on a heavy CSS framework.
 The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.

-The styling portion of our demo is in a good shape.
+The styling portion of our demo is in good shape.
 We can make it better by including CSS linting to the project.
 We'll do that next.